Day of Mourning

-Margreta (Maggie) Erin Feeley from Duncan BC was only a 29 year old woman and a mother to three children.
+Margareta (Maggie) Erin Feeley from Duncan BC was only a 29-year-old woman and a mother to three children.
 10-year-old Sierra, eight-year-old Adrianna, and three-year-old Cassius will now grow up without their mom.
 Why?
 Because she wa

 s crushed by a dump truck, and Tragically on October 24, 2013 after a courageous fight for her life, Maggie peacefully passed away.
 One has to wonder how a construction site accident happens like this.
 The eyes of the dump truck driver should have been on his rear view mirrors following direction of the flagger.
 Which no radio contact the only way of communication are hand signals.
 However sadly another young life is lost.

 The night of the memorial at Holland Park, you could see flagging trucks for blocks.
 Amber rotators shining bright like the life of a lady who was taken far to soon.
 I didn't know her But i know others just like her.
 How many have to parish before things change.
 Only qualified people should be operating any kind of equipment, especially large trucks that can kill in a second.